 - Empathy – The ability to understand the client’s perspective as your own, and respond accordingly.

-It prepares you to deal with emotional bursts, and interpret the communication in a more humane way.
+It prepares you to deal with emotional bursts and interpret the communication more humanely.
 This way you can manage the conversation and the relationship healthily.